DaybetLee/javaswing_app/README.md

 # My School Assignment 1</h1>

 This is my first application source code for my school assignment.
-It is coded in Java on NetBeans IDE 8.2.
+It was coded in Java on NetBeans IDE 8.2.

 Here are the requirements: